Lifetime Award Recipients

 Detective Christina Witt, PhD

-2023 Lifetime of Distinguished Service Recipient
+2023 Lifetime of Distinguished Service

 Detective Christina Witt has been a police officer for 24 years and showed exceptional skill from the beginning, having been selected by her instructors during recruit training for the Bill Shelever Memorial Award for Outstanding Achievement.
 During her time in policing, she has served as an investigator in the Drug Unit, Child Abuse Unit, Professional Standards Section, Major Crimes Section, and as a member of the Calgary Police Service Threat Assessment Committee.
 She has been primary investigator, file manager, affiant, and support in over 200 suspicious death investigations.
 Over her career, she has demonstrated skill in interviewing witnesses, victims and suspects, as well as in operational planning, search and seizure, and training other officers in investigative techniques.